As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

-This article was updated on September 19th, 2023
+This article was updated on October 19th, 2023

-What exactly is ringworm?
+What exactly is ringworm? (with pictures)

-Despite being named after a worm, ringworm is actually caused by a fungus.
-The infection results in hair loss and scaly patches of skin.
 The lesions are typically circular, but they are not always in a “ring” presentation.
 The very outer ring is often scaly.
 It is an infection that can spread quickly and even pass to humans (Zoonotic).

 Picture: © Ian Brett Spiegel VMD, MHS, DACVD

 Usually ringworm isn’t itchy, but you may notice your dog licking the hairless area.
 You could also see redness and inflammation of the skin that can cause itching and secondary infections.
+It often starts out as a spot of hair loss that may later turn red throughout the lesion or along the edges.

-Key characteristics of ringworm lesions in dogs include:
+Key characteristics of ringworm lesions:

 Ringworm can show up anywhere on a dog’s body but is more commonly found on the face, ears, tail, and feet, especially around the toenails.